 Rxo-RT Plot... is a way to estimate Rw and Sw without a porosity log.
 It works well in carbonates.

-Density-GR... of User submenu plots density vs. GR in linear scale.
-RHOB and GR values are plotted here to select Clay, Rock and Coal endpoints used to determine Eval Track V
+Above, with Density-GR... of User submenu one plots Density vs. GR in linear scale.
+RHOB and GR values are plotted here to select Clay, Rock and Coal endpoints used to determine Eval lithology track

 mineral volumes in the Clay Rock Coal Eval Mineral Model.
-This is faster than setting up the User Defined Plot... above.
+This is faster and easier than setting up the User Defined Plot... shown just above.

 RHOmaa-GR... of User submenu plots RHOmaa vs. GR in linear scale.
-Both RHOmaa and GR values are plotted here to select clean and clay endpoints as explained by Robert Elphick years ago.
+Both RHOmaa and GR values are plotted here to select clean and clay or shale endpoints as explained by Robert Elphick years ago.

 This is faster than setting up the User Defined Plot... above.
-The clean and clay values can be used in VclayGR and VclayRHOB-NPHIls of Which Vclay?... later.
-This plot is also used to check for hydrocarbon effects.
+The clean and clay GR and RHOmaa values can be used in VclayGR and VclayRHOB-NPHIls of Models/Which Vclay?... later.
+This plot is also used to check for hydrocarbon effects in shaly sands - gas in particular will fall above the trend with possible, increasing Rwa.

 The Histogram... menu item allows one to make a histogram of a log or Calculated Curve in a user defined color and in a user defined number of bins.
 This can be useful when scaling log curves for the User Defined Plot... .